Help save London’s stag beetles

 May is usually the start of the ‘stag beetle season’, which lasts until late July.
 The males fly clumsily with a faint clattering whirr, and are most likely to be seen on sultry summer evenings an hour or two before dusk.

 Please report any sightings of stag beetles, or of the related lesser stag beetle.

-The above map only shows where stag beetles have been recorded in London, and may not present an accurate representation of where they live, because not all sightings are recorded.
+The below map only shows where stag beetles have been recorded in London, and may not present an accurate representation of where they live, because not all sightings are recorded.
 Our aim is to create a more accurate map by encouraging more people to record their stag beetle sightings.

 How you can help London's stag beetles

 As well as reporting your sightings of stag beetles there's lots you can do to help them, especially if you have access to a garden.